push-based/user-flow/packages/cli/docs/github-workflow-integration.md

-# GitHub CI integration of lighthouse userflow in your PR
+# GitHub workflow integration of lighthouse user flows in your PR

 In this section you will learn how to run @push-based/user-flow in your CI as [GitHub action](https://github.com/marketplace/actions/lighthouse-user-flow-ci-action).